oIdioN/Node.js-README-Generator/README.md

 # Usage

 This application runs in the terminal.
-To use it
+To use it type "node readme.js", press enter and answer the questions.
+The generated README file will be found in the "_build" folder.

 # Tutorial